Cyclone (Marvel Comics): Powers and abilities

 The original Cyclone was a man with gifted intelligence, with a master's degree in mechanical engineering.

 He designed a costume for himself which contained mechanisms that enabled him to accelerate volumes of air up to 300 mi/h within a radius of 100 ft from his body in the form of tornado-force whirlwinds about himself.
 He was able to use these whirlwinds to fly and could use them offensively against opponents.
 His costume was later passed on to the second Cyclone and later recreated for the third Cyclone.

 In other media

-A member of the Elementals modeled after Cyclone appears in the live-action Marvel Cinematic Universe film Spider-Man: Far From Home.
+A member of the Elementals modeled after Cyclone appears in Spider-Man: Far From Home.
 Identified as the Air Elemental, it was said to have power over wind and storms.
 Prior to the film's events, Mysterio claims to have defeated it, but Peter Parker discovers all of the Elementals were actually drones equipped with holographic technology that Mysterio and his fellow ex-Stark Industries employees used to acquire Tony Stark's technology and pass off Mysterio as a superhero.